midstlab/Tayhan_2026/MetaD/README.md

 $F = -k_B T \ln(p)$

-A **pseudocount** is used so that zero counts do not cause numerical problems.

 Depending on the system and comparison, the notebook also computes quantities such as:

 - **deltaP**